muratk3n/thirdwave/en/README.md

 ---

-Lota weirdo funk seems to be the by-product of these "field equations".
-Its singularities "predict" black holes?
-But better field equations cld do away with singularities, ie no black holes.
+Lota weirdo funk seems to be the by-product of these field equations.
+Its singularities "predict" black holes..
+But diff form of the field equations cld do away with singularities, ie no black holes.

 ---